Social Justice Research and Education Fund

-Staff and Faculty can submit a proposal to hire a student intern, utilizing the Social Justice Research and Education Fund, to support research or a project that focuses on community engagement, civic engagement and/or social justice.
-Submit a one-page proposal to firstname.lastname@example.org.
+Staff and Faculty can submit a one-page proposal to hire a student intern, utilizing the Social Justice Research and Education Fund, to firstname.lastname@example.org.
 Projects supported by this fund should be:

 - Closely supervised by a faculty or staff member

 - Directly related to the mission of the Reed office or department and will enhance the office or department's diversity, equity, inclusion, and anti-racism goals

-- Focused on improving campus climate; improving student success and engagement, particularly for students from historically underrepresented groups at Reed; and/or enhancing Reed's engagement with the broader Portland-area community.
+- Focused on improving campus climate; improving student success, belonging, and engagement, particularly for students from historically underrepresented groups at Reed; and/or enhancing Reed's engagement with the broader Portland-area community.

-Student interns can earn up to $15/hour for up to 20 hours/week for up to 10 weeks in the summer (total award of up to $3,000).
-Student interns can earn up to $15/hour for up to 8 hours/week for up to 12 weeks during the fall term (total award of up to $1,440).
+Student interns can earn up to $15.50/hour for up to 20 hours/week for up to 10 weeks in the summer (total award of up to $3,100).
+Student interns can earn up to $15.50/hour for up to 8 hours/week for up to 12 weeks during the fall term (total award of up to $1,488).
 Summer internships can continue into the fall.

 Your one page proposal should include: